What Do Sensory Issues Look Like?

 • In small children, will only go to one trusted parent or caregiver

-• Afraid of heights or of falling; afraid of using moving playground equipment
+• Fear of heights or of falling; fear of using moving playground equipment

-• Unaware of danger—loves to jump or fall, possibly even from dangerous heights
+• Unawareness of danger—they may love to jump or fall, possibly even from dangerous heights

 letter confusionSome children with sensory difficulties may have a hard time telling the difference between letters that are similar.